lzhLab/liver/README.md

 # Dataset

-The masked labels as well as the raw images created in this study, namely LVSD300, has been uploaded to the IEEE DataPort with DOI:10.21227/rwys-mk84 (URL: https://ieee-dataport.org/documents/liver-vessel).
+The masked labels as well as the raw images created in this study, namely LVSD300, has been uploaded to the IEEE DataPort with [DOI:10.21227/rwys-mk84](https://ieee-dataport.org/documents/liver-vessel).

 # Usage